 Delivery workers are putting in long hours and many find it hard to get to the store.
 Help them by leaving items such as water bottles, hand sanitizer, snacks and other essentials that will get them through their day or save them a trip to the store.
 Remember to sanitize the items as best as you can and leave instructions so the delivery people do the same.

 Show frontline workers you appreciate their work by helping them get the support they need.
 During this time of uncertainty and economic crisis, many people, including those still working, need a boost to make ends meet.
 Vital services like 211, the Earned Income Tax Credit and Child Tax Credit, and SNAP can provide relief for frontline workers – and others – in need.
 You can ask your representative to increase funding for these services.
 Use this form to email your member of Congress.

 Across the world, many communities are now doing a daily salute to frontline workers by lighting candles, applauding, cheering, howling or sounding horns at a certain time of day.
 Check neighborhood Facebook groups, posts on Next Door and local newspapers to find one that is happening in your neighborhood.

 The most important thing you can do to thank frontline workers is to stay home.
 When we all stay home, we limit the spread of COVID-19.
 So limit outings to essential trips to the grocery store, medical appointments, picking up prescriptions, walking pets and helping the vulnerable.
 When outside, use social distancing to stay at least six feet away from others.

 Even though we are apart, we can still be United.
 Let’s show frontline workers that we are in this together!

 Want to Do More for Our Community?

-United Way of the Southern Tier continues to support programs to help people in our community impacted by COVID-19.
+United Way of the Southern Tier continues to support programs to help people in our community.
 Your donation makes it easier to help more people.